-Claim: President Obama has ordered the removal of the words 'In God We Trust' from all U.S. currency.
+Claim: President Obama has decreed that the phrase "In God We Trust" be removed from all U.S. currency.

 Example: [Collected via e-mail, May 2014]